Things to do in Villefranche-sur-Mer

 Whilst I found it easiest to explore the entire region of the Cote d’Azur by basing myself in the old town of Nice, those looking for a little seachange and a quieter stay might prefer to stay in Villefranche-sur-Mer itself.

-In Nice, I loved staying at the Mercure – Marche Aux Fleurs.
+In Nice, I loved staying at the Mercure – Marche Aux Fleurs which is less than 10 mins away by train.

 Finally, Les Garçons is a great value family friendly restaurant with a gorgeous little courtyard area to eat in.
 The desserts are fabulous, and for mains it is hard to go past the lamb shanks.

 There are so many gorgeous towns in the region that it’s hard to choose which ones to visit.
-Once you’ve explored all the things to do in Villefranche-sur-Mer, you can catch the train along the coast in either direction and either visit Monaco, Menton or even cross over into Italy via Ventimiglia.
+Once you’ve explored Villefranche-sur-Mer, you can catch the train along the coast in either direction and either visit Monaco, Menton or even cross over into Italy via Ventimiglia.
 Otherwise, head the other way and stop in Nice, Cannes or Antibes to name a few.

 For a special treat, you should also consider a trip up into the mountains where gorgeous medieval villages like Eze, Saint Paul de Vence and Grasse can be visited on a day trip.